Dhruv-J/DFRobot-Robot-V2/README.md

 Robot-Rover
 ================
-I bought this robot from robotshop.
+This rover measure various angles and then goes forward.
+It then repeats the process.

 I used an ultrasound sensor to have it steer clear of obstacles.